JERSHA20PW13/RAT-IN-A-MAZE/README.md

 		RULES TO PLAY

-1. The player will be shown a maze of order 6 x 6.
+The player will be shown a maze of order 6 x 6.
-2. There will be a rat at upper left most block.
+There will be a rat at upper left most block.
-3. The rat starts from source and reach its destination.
+The rat starts from source and reach its destination.
-4. Rat can be moved only in 2 directions, that is horizontal and vertical.
+Rat can be moved only in 2 directions, that is horizontal and vertical.
-5.You can use arrow keys to move the rat.
+You can use arrow keys to move the rat.
-6. Black square indicates dead end while white square indicates that the block can be used to move the rat.
+Black square indicates dead end while white square indicates that the block can be used to move the rat.